 No Mates rates

 Do not offer discounts as a result of a pressured sale.
-If you reduce your services in prices then reduce them in scope.
+If you reduce your services at prices then reduce them in scope.
 By offering a discount in the first place you’re sending a message to the client: ‘My service isn’t worth the original price, there’s room for haggling’.
 There shouldn’t be.
 If a client is really wearing you down over price, then make it clear – you can pay less, but you will receive less.
-Above all this will show your potential customer that you value the business yourself which will result in mutual respect regarding what is being requested and what is being offered.
+Above all, this will show your potential customer that you value the business yourself which will result in mutual respect regarding what is being requested and what is being offered.

 If you are desperate for a sale, the chances are you will sound desperate to the customer.
 You must decide at this point if walking away from a deal is a better outcome than undervaluing your service and your company.
 As much as this decision would be at the business owner’s discretion, we say: stay firm.

 P. S. Just in case – check out your prices again and compare them to the ones of competitors.
-Is it a possibility they are really too high? 🤔 Also assume that clients are often just unaware of the standard costs for event services, so feel free to write more detailed price list — it will increase the relevance of requests you receive.
+Is it a possibility they are really too high? 🤔 Also, assume that clients are often just unaware of the standard costs for event services, so feel free to write more detailed price list — it will increase the relevance of requests you receive.